Tressos-Aristomenis/Affine-AES-Key-Recovery/README.md

 ## Declaration

 The script `aes.py` implements standard AES operations with the SubBytes step omitted.
 Some of the code is taken from [this](https://github.com/bozhu/AES-Python) repository.
 This tool is developed for educational purposes and the rights to the reused code snippets belong to their respective author.

+Last but not least, I want to thank macz for the inspiration behind this repository and all the educational discussions we have had! :)